 Choose the Right Words

-During your initial draft, you should let the words flow without stopping.
+It is ok to go with the flow without stopping while you are writing.
 However, once you have finished writing, it is important to go back and check the words that you have written.
 Are the words that you have used relevant and correct?
 Have you used a fancy word just because it sounds good?
 In this case, always check again.
 Give special focus on words like definitely, stationery, their, etc. which can be easily be confused with defiantly, stationary, there, etc. respectively.
-You should choose words that are simple and easy to understand.
+Also, go for words that are simple and easy to understand.

 Be Careful with the Apostrophes

-An apostrophe is a small punctuation mark but can create havoc in your write-up if not used correctly.
+Apostrophe is a small punctuation mark but can havoc in your write-up if not used correctly.
 Here are three situations that require a person to use apostrophe:

 Do Not Get Confused with Comma and Semi Colon

-“I wanted to go, but I was not invited.”
+- “I wanted to go, but was not invited.”

 On the other hand, semi colons separate two independent sentences that relate to the same idea.
 For instance: